ForkBomb20/Automation-Scripts/README.md

 ### Column Values Script
 The GUI will look exactly the same as with the prefix script for the column script.
 It is operated the same as the prefix script aswell.
 See the video above for how to download, run, and make a shortcut for the column value script.
-**Note**: For this script you will need to type the follwing into your command prompt in order for the script to run. `pip install pandas`
+**Note**: For this script you will need to type the follwing into your command prompt in order for the script to run. `pip install pandas`.
+Then you can try to run the script.
+If the script does not run after the previous command, in the shortcut you create for it, under preferences and under general make sure you have python 3.10, or whatever version you are running selected an not just the default one called python.